Goooooor/pointOfSale/README.md

 # pointOfSale
-My contribution to the course IV1350 at KTH.
+My contribution to the course project IV1350 at KTH.